centralnicgroup-opensource/rtldev-middleware-php-sdk-old/README.md

 This module is available on the [PHP Package Registry](https://packagist.org/packages/hexonet/php-sdk).

-Run `composer require "hexonet/php-sdk:1.0.0"`.
-You find the available version listed on the registry page.
+Run `composer require "hexonet/php-sdk:*"` to get the latest version downloaded and added to composer.json.
 In your script simply use `require 'vendor/autoload.php';` or `require 'vendor/hexonet/php-sdk';`

 ### Usage Examples